 The Department of Defense shifted in strategy for the defense of Europe from one that relied on Ground-Based Midcourse Defense interceptors in Poland, to implementing the new European Phased Adaptive Approach (EPAA) in which Aegis BMD became the centerpiece.
 The currently deployed systems for Phase I and II of the EPAA are Aegis BMD 3.6.1, 4.0.1, and 5.0 with SM-3 Block IA and IB interceptors.
 Phase III of the EPAA calls for the development, testing, and deployment of new SM-3 Block IIA interceptors and Aegis BMD 5.1 systems to Europe by 2018.

 To meet the mandates set by Phase III of the EPAA, the U.S. Navy, in cooperation with Japan, is currently developing and testing the SM-3 Block IIA interceptor.
 This interceptor has a greater range and higher velocity to intercept fast-moving intermediate-range ballistic missiles more effectively.
 In June 2015, the Block IIA was first flight tested and the interceptor successfully demonstrated flyout through nosecone deployment and third stage flight.
 In December of that year, the SM-3 Block IIA again underwent a flight test and successfully demonstrated flyout through kinetic warhead ejection.
-Following the two successful flight tests, the SM-3 Block IIA conducted a successful test intercept on February 4, 2017.
+Following the two successful flight tests, the SM-3 Block IIA conducted a successful test intercept on February 4, 2017, however, the upgraded interceptor failed to successfully intercept a target missile during a scheduled intercept test on June 22, 2017.
 The SM-3 Block IIA will continue being tested until its scheduled deployment in 2018, at which time it is expected that Aegis BMD 5.1 will employ the Block IIA interceptors on both ships and at the Aegis Ashore site in Poland.

 - U.S. Missile Defense